 Harry S. Truman was the 33rd president of the United States from 1945 to 1953, succeeding upon the death of Franklin D. Roosevelt after serving as vice president.
 “One evening, White House maître d’hôtel Alonso Fields received a LAST-MINUTE CALL that 14 of the president’s senior advisors needed dinner.
 With the rest of the staff taking the day off, Fields sprang into action and prepared fried chicken – one of the president’s favorite foods – along with vegetables, biscuits, and dessert.”

 Later on, I packed fried chicken and rice pudding in my kids’ lunch boxes.
-They were happy to have somehow a presidential lunch to bring at school! 🙂
+They were happy to have somehow a presidential lunch to bring to school! 🙂

 If you ever pack a presidential lunch for your kids too, share it with #Teuko on social media or upload it directly on Teuko.com!
 We would be especially amazed to see a squirrel soup! 🙂